Haunted Houses, Kid Events and Other Halloween Fun in Abilene

 The Paramount Halloween Film

 Each year, the historic Paramount Theater shows some sort of creepy movie for Halloween.
-This year, that movie will be 'Aliens'.
+This year, that movie will be “Beetlejuice”.
 The movie will be shown October 31st at 7:30pm.
 Tickets are $6.
 For more information on the Paramount Theater or to order tickets online, check out the links below.

-Mall Fall Festival
+Fall Festival at the Mall

 The Pumpkin Patch